Radial Oscillations of Scalar Hair in Black Hole Bombs: Introduction

-A recently discovered alternative mechanism to the famous linear superradiant instability triggers black hole bomb phenomena by transforming stable RN black holes into hairy black hole solutions \citep{Zhang:2024aa}.
-This process contrasts with the superradiant instability, which only causes unstable black holes to transition to hairy states, triggering the black hole bomb \citep{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm,Bosch:2016vcp}.
-Specifically, considering a massive self-interacting complex scalar field minimally coupled with the Maxwell field in general relativity, the natural confinement mechanisms offered by the scalar field mass and self-interaction operate without violating energy conditions, thereby eliminating the need for artificial mirrors or AdS boundaries.
+A recently discovered mechanism triggers black hole bomb phenomena by transforming stable RN black holes into hairy solutions, presenting an alternative to the famous linear superradiant instability \citep{Zhang:2024aa}.
+This approach, which triggers the transition through intrinsic scalar field dynamics, contrasts with previous studies that relied on external confinement---such as mirror-like boundary conditions \citep{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm,dias2018evading,ramon2021boson,davey2021phase} or AdS boundary conditions \citep{dias2015black,Bosch:2016vcp,dias2017hairy,2017Collapse}---to reflect and confine the scalar field.
+The model in \citep{Zhang:2024aa} is built upon a massive, self-interacting complex scalar field minimally coupled to the Maxwell field in general relativity.
+Within this framework, the scalar field mass and self-interaction provide natural confinement, operating without violating energy conditions to trigger the instability, thereby eliminating the need for artificial mirrors or AdS boundaries.
 The study reveals that after introducing an appropriate scalar field into an RN black hole, strong nonlinear effects destroy the black hole's stability.
 This causes the black hole to shed substantial energy and charge, transitioning into a hairy black hole solution with reduced horizon-enclosed energy, thereby effectively triggering a black hole bomb.
 Unlike the dynamical evolution of superradiant instability, which can be well understood from linear theory \citep{Bosch:2016vcp}, this process is intrinsically nonlinear and hard to analyze using perturbation methods.

 During the evolution, the scalar hair undergoes prolonged, rhythmic radial expansions and contractions.
 This behavior is analogous to the radial pulsations observed in Cepheid variable stars and boson stars.
 Cepheid variables are a type of pulsating variable star whose outer atmosphere (and sometimes including deeper layers) undergoes periodic expansion and contraction.
 These physical oscillations directly cause the periodic variations in their luminosity and surface temperature \citep{1912ap}.
 This period-luminosity relationship makes Cepheids valuable ``standard candles'' in astronomy.
 By observing a Cepheid variable's period, astronomers can determine its luminosity and then, by comparing its apparent brightness (how bright it looks from Earth) to its luminosity, calculate the distance to the star.
 This technique has been instrumental in establishing the distances to nearby galaxies, like the Magellanic Clouds, and even galaxies beyond our own Milky Way \citep{Feast1999Cepheids,2008The,Beaton_2018,2024cepheids}.
 Correspondingly, certain types of boson star solutions---in particular, scalar boson stars---also exhibit a form of ``pulsation''.
 Their density profiles, radii, or other properties oscillate periodically around an equilibrium state over time.
 While this oscillation does not drive light variations as in Cepheid variables, it constitutes an intrinsic dynamic behavior \citep{1992bs,schunck2003general,Visinelli_2021,Liebling:2012fv}.
 Returning to our investigation, such pulsations have been observed for the first time in a black hole system.
 However, the temporal patterns of these oscillations remain unclear.
 In this work, we investigate in greater detail the oscillatory behavior of physical quantities associated with scalar hair.
 We observe that these quantities exhibit identical oscillation patterns.
 Furthermore, the oscillation frequency is found to scale linearly with the gauge coupling constant of the scalar field.